tsenapathi/NetworkDynamics.jl/docs_src/src/newindex.md

 ## Static lines

+#### Scalar variables

+We will first look into the case where there is only a scalar variable on each vertex.
 A dynamical network with static lines (static meaning that the current on an edge depends solely on the values on the nodes it connects) is created via the scalar_static_lines function:

 ```julia
 ssl = scalar_static_lines(vertices!, edges!, g)
 ```

 The functions vertices! and edges! are of the form:

 ```julia